SESYNC-ci/CSI-2015/Lessons/SQL/sql.md

 	library(RSQLite)

 Need to "open a connection" to the database so that R can communicate with it.
-SQLite requires a "driver" and "dbname"
+SQLite requires a "driver" and "dbname."
+The same dataset Kelly showed you, has been imported into a SQLite database.
+This database contains three tables: surveys, species and plots

 	drv <- dbDriver("SQLite")
 	db <- "/nfs/public-data/CSI2015/portal_mammals.sqlite"